hamzachenguiti/hamzachenguiti/README.md

 ### Hi there, I'm Hamza 👋
 Software engineer focused on front-end development, with extensive experience in React, TypeScript, and other front-end tools.
 I'm interested in learning new topics and technologies.
-I try to deliver more reliable pieces of software.
+Trying to deliver reliable pieces of software.

 <!--
 **hamzachenguiti/hamzachenguiti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.